-The building blocks of life fall into four broad categories: polynucleotides, proteins, lipids, and glycans.
-Each of these exhibits a useful set of characteristics (with some overlap).
-DNA/RNA base pairing enables data storage, transport, and amplification.
-Strings of amino acids adopt exquisite three dimensional folds, creating pockets for catalysis and shapes that bind one another.
-Lipids self-organize into droplets which are the basis for cellular compartmentalization.
-But why is it that all cells studied to date, from archaea to neurons?
+The building blocks of life fall into four categories: polynucleotides, proteins, lipids, and glycans.
+Each of these exhibits properties which are useful for cells, as well as bioengineers.
+DNA/RNA base pairing enables data storage and amplification.
+Strings of amino acids adopt exquisite three-dimensional folds, creating pockets for catalysis and shapes that bind one another.
+Lipids self-organize into micelles which are the basis for cellular compartmentalization.
+But what properties have made glycans essential to all cells, from archaea to neurons?
 How can we leverage those properties for new approaches in basic and translational research?

 Electron micrograph of cell surface glycans, collectively termed the glycocalyx (G), of a starfish (British Library).

 Broadly, three characteristics are responsible for the challenges inherent in studying glycans, as well as the opportunities they present to biotechnologists.
-First, glycans are biosynthesized from 9 monomeric carbohydrate units, but are not done so based on sequence templates encoded in the genome.
+First, glycans are biosynthesized from 9 monomeric carbohydrate units (in humans), but are not done so based on sequence templates encoded in the genome.
 Rather, glycans are highly dynamic products of combinatorial enzymatic pathways that react nimbly to cell state and external stimuli.
-In addition, monosaccharide units are linked together in a multitude of branching arrangements, resulting in extraordinary structural heterogeneity, which is elaborated further by post-synthetic modifications.
+Second, monosaccharide units are linked together in a multitude of branching arrangements, resulting in extraordinary structural heterogeneity, which is elaborated further by post-synthetic modifications.
 Third, glycans and glycoconjugates commonly form intercellular supramolecular assemblies and signal through multivalent interactions.
 These properties render glycans critical to cell-cell and cell-matrix interactions, where they are key determinants of both biophysical and biochemical signals.